Biden warns Putin of 'severe costs' of Ukraine invasion - NewsBreak

 A 2015 peace deal brokered by France and Germany helped halt large-scale battles, but regular skirmishes have continued, and efforts to reach a political settlement have stalled.

-Heintz reported from Moscow.
-Associated Press writers Matthew Lee and Colleen Long in Washington; Mark Lewis in Stavanger, Norway; and Robert Gillies in Toronto contributed to this report.
+Madhani reported from Washington.
+Associated Press writers Matthew Lee in Washington and Mark Lewis in Stavanger, Norway, also contributed to this report.

 Comments / 0